TulaUnogi/oracle-cats/README.md

            - #### Returning Visitor Goals:

             1. As a Returning Visitor I want to be exposed to funny cat memes.
-            2. As a Returning Visitor I want to have opportunity to able to have the opportunity to pick an oracle Card Of The Day by myself.
+            2. As a Returning Visitor I want to have opportunity to pick an oracle Card Of The Day by myself.
             3. As a Returning Visitor I want to know that my Card Of The Day is special and as so it cannot be drawn more than once a day.
             4. As a Frequent Visitor I want to be able to enjoy using the website on a various screen sizes thanks to a responsive layout.